theintern/intern/docs/running.md

 Intern may also be configured and run with a custom script.
 The basic steps this script must perform are:

-1. Load the Node or WebDriver executor module and any reporters that will be used
+1. Load the Node executor
-2. Initialize the executor by calling `<Executor>.initialize`.
-Configuration information may be passed at this step.
-3. Register any reporter classes with `intern.registerReporter`
-4. Load suites
+2. Construct a new instance of Node and assign it to the `intern` global.
-5. Call `intern.run()`
+3. Call `intern.run()`

 ## Custom HTML Page